great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

   - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`

-A Modular Expectation is the new style Expectation, one that utilizes a Class Structure.
-The Expectation classes are significantly easier to build than ever before and are explained below!
+Modular Expectations are new in version 0.13.
+They utilize a class structure that is significantly easier to build than ever before and are explained below!